A Song For My Brother...

 are courtesy of Leonid Samoilovich, who was Alex' bandmate

-in Kiev, guitar, and avid photographer.
-He now resides in San
+in Kiev.
+He played guitar, and was an avid photographer.
+He

 But, at the beginning...